Information on UK sanctions currently in place and how to apply for the appropriate licences.

 - immigration sanctions, known as travel bans

-The Department for International Trade (DIT) implements and enforces trade sanctions and other trade restrictions.
+The Department for International Trade (DIT) implements trade sanctions.

-- the import, export and movement of goods and technology
+- the import, export, transfer, movement, making available or acquisition of goods and technology

 - where arms embargoes and other trade restrictions apply